msguner/junit5-selenium-sample/README.md

-# TodoMvc tests with selenium and Junit5
+# TodoMvc tests with Selenium and Junit5

 # Running the tests
 It can be done either from IDE or using the terminal: